Hardwood Vs Softwood

-From angiosperm or flowering plants such as oak, maple, or walnut, that are not monocots, the hardwood is formed by these while from gymnosperm trees, usually evergreen conifers, like pine or spruce, the softwood is formed.
+From angiosperm or flowering plants such as oak, maple, or walnut, that are not monocots, the hardwood is formed by while from gymnosperm trees, usually evergreen conifers, like pine or spruce, the softwood is formed.

 Hardwood Vs Softwood Comparison: